 Capacity

 This graph maps the detected bandwidth of the circuit.
-This graph below shows a slight variance in circuit bandwidth in the upload direction.
+This graph below shows a growth in circuit bandwidth in the download direction.
+Larger dips and bumps on this graph may indicate incorrectly configured expected circuit speeds on the site configuration page.

 Health Alarm Levels